-Presently, the artifacts discovered at this site are featured in the permanent exhibit at the Shimane Museum of Ancient Izumo, which was opened in March 2007 at Taisha-cho Kizukihigashi, Izumo-shi, Shimane.
+Presently, the artifacts discovered at this site are featured in the permanent exhibit at the Shimane Museum of Ancient Izumo, which was opened in March 2007.

 Izumo Yayoi no Mori MuseumMeet the chiefs of Izumo from the Yayoi period and their valuable artifacts

-In the Yayoi period lived Himiko, an ancient queen of Yamataikoku, and Izumo of this time was home to a giant burial chamber for a powerful ruler.
-With a glance at glass magatama beads, bracelets, grave goods painted in vivid red pigment, you are invited to see the world of Izumo’s chiefs of the Yayoi period, restored boldly in a huge diorama model of the funeral of a chief of Izumo.
+The ancient kingdom of Yamataikoku was ruled by Queen Himiko in the Yayoi period.
+During this era, Izumo was home to a giant burial chamber for powerful rulers.
+With a glance at glass magatama beads, bracelets, grave goods painted in vivid red pigment, you are invited back to the Yayoi period to see the world of Izumo’s ancient chiefs, restored boldly in a huge diorama model of the funeral of a chief of Izumo.

 This museum serves two purposes, not only as a guidance facility presenting every ruin within the city (such as the nearby nationally designated historic site Nishidani Tumulus), but also as an archaeological center for cultural properties excavated in investigations within the city.